Foreign Purchases & Payments

 Sending International Wire/Money Transfers

 With a wire transfer, funds are electronically sent to the recipient's bank account in either U.S. or foreign currency.
 With a foreign draft, a check is mailed to the payee in the foreign currency.
 You should opt to pay foreign consultants and vendors by wire transfer whenever possible.
-Recipients’ banks routinely reject foreign drafts, and when this happens, your account is charged a $25 administrative fee.
+Recipients’ banks routinely reject foreign drafts, and when this happens, your account can be charged an administrative fee.
+Work with your Business Operations team on wired payments.

 Complying with the Foreign Corrupt Practices Act